wxin4/572_Project_1/README.md

 4. run the code by clicking on the "Run" button

-5. If you want to take a deeper look at the figures, there are five figures shown after you run it.
+5. If you want to take a deeper look at the figures, there are 3 figures shown after you run it.

 6. The workspace contains all the variables in the code.